 We’ve covered just a few of the areas to consider in evaluating the data privacy risks of a potential target as part of your M&A due diligence.
 There are many others (e.g., security measures, third-party contracts, etc.) and the more you discover about your target, the more accurate your picture of their data privacy risk level.

-While some may have seen GDPR as a finish line, we now understand that it was a milestone, the first in a wave of data privacy laws that will eventually impact almost every organization.
+While some may have seen GDPR or CCPA as a finish line, we now understand that it was a milestone, the first in a wave of data privacy laws that will eventually impact almost every organization.
 In approaching mergers and acquisitions, taking a target’s data privacy practices into consideration is no longer optional — both for compliance purposes and for the integrity of the post-merger organization and the trust that customers and partners are willing to place in it.
 By incorporating data privacy considerations — particularly those concerning data management — as part of your M&A due diligence, you can paint a more accurate picture of the target company and improve your chances for a successful deal.